tsinsf/NewCoding/README.md

     #decision 2
     elif decision1 == '2':

         print("""\nYou chose to stand still.
 But they come closer to you, passing right next to you.
 One compy even sniffs on you...""")

         time.sleep(2)

         print("""\nEventually they are losing interest in you and move forward.
 Lucky you!
 But now you have to hurry up!
 You have just lost crucial time...
-Keep on running.
+Keep on running.""")
-        """)

         time.sleep(2)

         print("""\nYou have won the first challenge and with that a key.
 Take the key and put it in your pocket.
-Don't loose it, you will need it later!
+Don't loose it, you will need it later!""")
-        """)

         time.sleep(3)